tetrakai1/SoccerManager.jl/README.md

 path_datadir = "/home/user/Documents/SoccerManagerData"
 ```

-Next time Julia is started use the `--project` argument to automatically activate the environment:
+Next time Julia is started use the `--project=.` argument to automatically activate the environment:
 ```
 user@pc:~/path/to/package$ julia --project=. --threads=2 -O3
 ```